In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Cook the steaks

-Transfer the cooked steaks to a cutting board to rest for 5 minutes and brush with as much of the remaining gochujang as you like.
+Transfer the cooked steaks to a cutting board to rest for 5 minutes and drizzle or brush with as much of the remaining gochujang as you like.
 Thinly slice the steaks.
 Wipe out the pan if using to warm the tortillas.
 While the steaks are resting, heat the tortillas.

 Warm the tortillas